demetresfytanides/Nek5kExtra/point_extract/README.md

 # Extract data of x,y,z,u,v,w,p on planes that follow a Chebyshev distribution
 ## Information
-The tool that extracts data and stores them in ASCII files.
+A tool that extracts data and stores them in ASCII files.
 This way you avoid having gigantic text files, each slice in y is stored in a separate file.
 This becomes important when the grids become large.